Young girls running group exercises body and mind

 "We have found that girls need connection more than ever, and Girls on the Run helps them do that because they build a camaraderie and teamwork," said Evans.

-Next month, Girls on the Run is hosting their seasonal 5K, and welcome future Girls on the Run to sign up for the courses.
+Next month, Girls on the Run is hosting its seasonal 5K and welcomes future Girls on the Run to sign up for the courses.
 All social levels are welcome.

 Scripps Only Content 2022